 - Let go of the idea that an ideal weight automatically leads to a good mood and a happy life.

-- Recognize the eating disorder.
-Try talking to people in the environment.
+- Recognize your eating disorder.
+Try talking to people in your environment.

 - Seek contact with fellow-sufferers, especially those who are motivated to get rid of their eating disorder.